mcserverhosting-net/sitev2/content/faqs/choosing_your_server_type_modpacks.md

-Add external links to CurseForge and TechnicPack so that users know where to go.

 ---
-title: Choosing Your Server Type - Modpacks
+title: Modpacks
 FAQ: Modpack Minecraft Servers
-faqs: ["Server Management"]
+faqs: ["Choosing Your Server Type"]
+---

 Modpacks bundle together a collection of mods to create a unique Minecraft experience.
 This FAQ will explore what modpacks are, their benefits, and how they can transform your server hosting experience.